 LEGAL REFS.: M.G.L.
 71:34

-Town Charter, (See local reference)
+Town Charter, (See local reference) Cross Reference: DBJ

 NOTE: Town and city charters should be checked for specific provisions relating to budget adoption procedures.
 Appropriate citations should be added as was done on the statement above.

-Regional school districts should refer to and cite M.G.L.
-71:16B at this category.
-A reference to a regional agreement may also be necessary at this code.
+The above process is that of towns; changes will be necessary for cities.

+DBG-1

 BUDGET ADOPTION PROCEDURES

+The regional district budget is adopted by the School Committee at the cost center level.
+Cost centers should represent appropriate levels of transparency for the Committee to oversee goal implementation while allowing for administrative day-to-day work.
+Cost centers will be agreed upon by the Committee and administration.

+All revenue sources are subject to adoption by the School Committee.

-The annual Regional School District budget as adopted by two-thirds vote of the Regional School District Committee shall require the approval of two-thirds of the local appropriating authorities of the member municipalities.
+The annual regional district budget as adopted by two-thirds vote of the Regional School District Committee shall require the approval of two-thirds of the local appropriating authorities of the member municipalities.

-In the event the regional school budget is not approved by at least two-thirds of the member municipalities as required, the Regional School District Committee shall have thirty days to reconsider, amend and resubmit a budget on the basis of the issues raised.
+In the event the regional school budget is not approved by at least two-thirds of the member municipalities as required, the Regional School District Committee shall have thirty days to reconsider, amend, and resubmit a budget on the basis of the issues raised.

-SOURCE: MASC
+SOURCE: MASC 2021

 LEGAL REF.: M.G.L.
 Ch.
-71:16B
+71:16B Cross reference: DBJ

 File: DBJ - BUDGET TRANSFER AUTHORITY

-In keeping with the need for periodic reconciliation of the school department's budget, the School Committee will consider requests for transfers of funds as they are recommended by the Superintendent.
+In keeping with the need for periodic reconciliation of the school department's budget, the School Committee will consider requests for transfers of funds between cost centers as they are recommended by the Superintendent.

 The Committee wishes to be kept abreast of the need for these adjustments so that it may act promptly and expedite financial record keeping for the school district.

-All requests for transfers between the major accounts (Department of Elementary and Secondary Education Chart of Accounts defines these as the 4 digit accounts ending in 00) must be submitted to the School Committee for approval.
-Transfers between line items within a major account must be reported to the School Committee as part of the Director of Business and Finance's quarterly report at the business meetings of the School Committee.
+All requests for transfers between cost centers as approved during the annual budget deliberation must be submitted to the School Committee for approval as part of the Director of Business and Finance's quarterly report at the business meetings of the School Committee.

 All funds in the general account not expended by the close of the fiscal year will be returned to the municipality.

-SOURCE: MASC August 2016
+SOURCE: MASC 2021

+Legal ref: DOR 94-660

+Cross reference: DBG; DI

 NOTE: Certain provisions in a policy in this category maybe established by town or city charter.
 If so, appropriate citations should be added as legal references.

-Regional school districts are affected by the provisions M.G.L.
-Chapter 71, Section 16B 1/2 that provides for an excess and deficiency fund that may not exceed five percent of their operating budget.
+DBJ-1

 REGIONAL SCHOOL DISTRICT BUDGET TRANSFER AUTHORITY

-In keeping with the need for periodic reconciliation of the school department's budget, the Regional School District Committee will consider requests for transfers of funds as they are recommended by the Superintendent.
+In keeping with the need for periodic reconciliation of the school department's budget, the Regional School District Committee will consider requests for transfers of funds between cost centers as they are recommended by the Superintendent.
 The Committee wishes to be kept abreast of the need for these adjustments so that it may act promptly and expedite financial record keeping for the school district.

-All requests for transfers between the major accounts (Department of Elementary and Secondary Education Chart of Accounts defines these as the 4 digit accounts ending in 00) must be submitted to the School Committee for approval.
-Transfers between line items within a major account must be reported to the School Committee as part of the Director of Business and Finance's quarterly report at the business meetings of the School Committee or the School Committee's finance subcommittee.
+All requests for transfers between cost centers as approved during the annual budget deliberation must be submitted to the full School Committee for approval as part of the Director of Business and Finance's quarterly report at the School Committee's finance subcommittee or at the business meetings of the School Committee Approval of transfers must be done by the full Committee.

 All funds in the general account not expended by the close of the fiscal year will be placed in an excess and deficiency fund that shall not exceed five percent of the operating budget and its budgeted capital costs for the succeeding fiscal year.
 Any added funds exceeding five percent shall be returned to the member communities to reduce their assessments in accordance with law.